 Occupational therapy focuses on enhancing a child’s toileting skills by addressing motor skills, sensory processing, and developmental challenges.
 An occupational therapist evaluates a child’s interoception—the ability to sense internal body cues such as the need to use the toilet—and sensory needs, which may impact their ability to successfully toilet train.

-Adaptations and modifications are tailored to each child, ensuring they feel comfortable and confident during the process.
+Adaptations and modifications are tailored to each child, ensuring they feel comfortable and confident.
 Therapy sessions often include strategies to improve coordination and sensory integration, helping children develop the necessary skills to achieve independence in the bathroom.
 Understanding these elements is vital for successful toilet training.

 How Occupational Therapists Support Toileting Skills

-Many occupational therapists play an essential role in supporting children as they develop toileting skills, focusing on creating a personalized approach for each child.
-Through occupational therapy, therapists help children, especially those with autism or sensory processing disorder, achieve successful toileting.
+Many occupational therapists play an essential role in supporting children as they develop toileting skills, focusing on creating a personalised approach for each child.
+Through paediatric occupational therapy, therapists help children, especially those with autism or sensory processing disorder, achieve successful toileting.
 They assess each child’s unique needs and tailor strategies to enhance motor skills vital for toilet training.
-Pediatric occupational therapists work closely with families, guiding them in creating a supportive home environment.
+Paediatric occupational therapists work closely with families, guiding them in creating a supportive home environment.

-Through compassionate, targeted interventions, occupational therapists facilitate a positive, empowering toilet training experience.
+Occupational therapists facilitate a positive, empowering toilet training experience through compassionate, targeted interventions.

 The Impact of Sensory Processing on Toilet Training